 Comprised of Australia, New Zealand, and the beautiful islands of New Guinea and Polynesia (amongst others), Australasia is home to some stunning natural wonders.
-It is world famous for its vast mountains, peaceful fjords, pristine beaches and, of course, The Great Barrier Reef.
+It is world-famous for its vast mountains, peaceful fjords, pristine beaches and, of course, The Great Barrier Reef.
 But let’s not forget that Australasia is also home to some of the world’s greatest cities.
 Melbourne and Sydney are the cities that never sleep.
 As the two largest cities in Australia, here you’ll find something exciting to do at any hour of the day.
-And across the pond in New Zealand, the charming city of Christchurch has been voted one of the best cities to live in the world.
+And across the pond in New Zealand, the charming city of Christchurch has been voted one of the best cities in the world to live.
 These cities have a certain vibe – laidback meets excitement – that you can’t find anywhere else.

 So what are you waiting for?
 Australasia is easy to reach by plane from all over the world, though you could be in for a rather long flight.
 Flights from the USA take around 15 hours, and flights from western and central Europe around 22 hours.
 Australasia also offers many fantastic domestic flight options, with multiple daily flights between Australia and New Zealand’s major cities, such as Melbourne, Adelaide, Sydney, Brisbane, Auckland, and Christchurch.
 If you are a citizen of a non-Australasian country, you may need a visa for your trip, depending on how long you intend to stay.
 You should always make sure that your passport is valid for at least three months longer than your expected turn date.
 Be sure to check the official travel information websites of your own country for exact information.